 Machine made singing bowls are perfectly symmetrical and highly decorated.

-Kathmandu is well known as being a great place to pick up quality silver and silver based jewelry.
+Kathmandu is well known as being a great place to pick up quality silver, silver based jewelry and gold.

-Silver is brought in via India and is generally over 92% Sterling.
+Silver and gold is brought in via India and is generally over 92% Sterling and 24 carat.
 The wholesale price per gram is published everyday on the newspapers.

 Semi-precious stones (India) are used in much of the jewelry found in Nepal.